colemancda/colemancda.github.io/_posts/2018-03-25-Hacking-IOBluetooth.md

  }
 ```

 I assumed the 116 bytes sent in `BluetoothHCIDispatchUserClientRoutine()` is a `BluetoothCall` struct and the last member is `uint32` instead of `uint64`.
-With this information I tried to reimplement `BluetoothHCISendRawCommand()` in order to add arguements to allow for HCI commands return parameters.
-While Hopper didnt specify which values of the struct were being sent I was able to deduce this information via a symbolic breakpoint for `BluetoothHCIDispatchUserClientRoutine()` in LLDB:
+With this information I tried to reimplement `BluetoothHCISendRawCommand()` in order to add arguments to allow for HCI commands return parameters.
+While Hopper didnt specify which values of the struct were being sent I was able to deduce this information by dumping the value via a symbolic breakpoint for `BluetoothHCIDispatchUserClientRoutine()` in LLDB:

 ```
 (lldb) memory read --size 8 --format 'A' --count 15 $arg1